merchantprotocol/documentation/docs/05_Magento_v1/05_Shipping_Payment_Filters/09_Uninstallation.md

 2. Make sure that the files and the database's additional caching tools are disabled (e.g. APC cache).

-3. Back up the Magento files and database to be able to revert changes in a couple of minutes in case of possible problems.
+3. Back up the Magento files and database to be able to revert the changes in a couple of minutes in case of possible problems.

 4. Enable Magento error logs: System > Configuration > Advanced > Developer > Log Settings, Set Enabled to Yes.
 You can find errors information in files: var/log/system.log and var/log/exception.log (the file paths are related to the document root).